Starting Spring, 2026 | $35

 This course is built to be accessible, spacious, and adaptable, whether you engage lightly or choose to go deep.

-• A downloadable course reader featuring 13 primary myths
+• A downloadable designed course reader featuring 13 primary myths

 • Ongoing access to course materials